Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

-We further broaden the comparison by adding multi-supervision methods~\cite{usss,seamless,issafe} which require much more data.
-USSS~\cite{usss} relies on multi-source semi-supervised learning, while Seamless-Scene-Segmentation~\cite{seamless} uses instance-specific labels for auxiliary supervision.
-ISSAFE~\cite{issafe} merges training data from Cityscapes, KITTI-360~\cite{liao2022kitti360}, and BDD~\cite{bdd} for robustifying segmentation.
-The semantic outputs of these models are projected to the $19$ classes in DensePASS to be comparable with others.
-However, these multi-supervision approaches are less effective for panoramic semantic segmentation.
-As seen in Table~\ref{tab:more}, our Trans4PASS models harvest top segmentation IoU scores on $12$ out of all $19$ categories.
-Evidently, large improvements (more than $+3.0\%$ over others) have been obtained on \emph{sidewalk}, \emph{traffic sign}, \emph{terrain}, \emph{rider}, \emph{truck}, \emph{bus}, and \emph{train}, which are challenging yet critical semantics for autonomous driving.
+We further compare multi-supervision methods~\cite{usss,seamless,issafe} which require much more data.
+USSS~\cite{usss} relies on multi-source SSL, while Seamless-Scene-Segmentation~\cite{seamless} uses instance-specific labels. {ISSAFE~\cite{issafe} merges training data from Cityscapes, KITTI-360~\cite{liao2022kitti360}, and BDD~\cite{bdd}.
+Their outputs are projected to the $19$ classes of DensePASS.} However, these multi-supervision approaches are less effective for panoramic semantic segmentation. {As seen in Table~\ref{tab:more}, our Trans4PASS+ models harvest top segmentation IoU scores on $11$ out of all $19$ categories.}

+\textbf{Ablation on DensePASS.} To test the generalizability, we replace FANet~\cite{fanet} and DANet~\cite{danet} used in P2PDA~\cite{densepass} with Trans4PASS, as displayed in Table~\ref{tab:per_class_densepass}.
+Trans4PASS comes with ${>}10\%$ gains due to the collected long-range dependencies and distortion-aware features. {In the second and third ablation groups of Table~\ref{tab:per_class_densepass}, our tiny and small Trans4PASS+ models with MPA and SAM can achieve respective $57.67\%$ and $59.43\%$ in mIoU.
+These results certify that MPA works collaboratively with pseudo labels rectified by SAM and offers a complementary feature alignment incentive.}

+\textbf{Omnidiretional segmentation.} To showcase the effectiveness of MPA on omnidirectional segmentation, the panorama is divided into $8$ directions and mIoU scores are calculated in each direction separately. {The polar diagram in Fig.~\ref{fig:polar_densepass} demonstrates that MPA consistently and reliably improves the adaptation performance while using PVTv2~\cite{pvtv2}, TransPASS, or Trans4PASS+.}